pchalamet/SmartBuildSystem/README.md

       uri: git@github.com:pchalamet/NPolyBool.git
 ````

-Inside a repository, a `repository.yaml` file (at root) can provide more informations on dependencies:
+Inside a repository, a `repository.yaml` file (in root) can provide more informations on dependencies:
 ````
 repository:
     auto-dependencies: true